coredns/coredns/middleware/kubernetes/README.md

 * DNS Correctness
 	* Do we need to generate synthetic zone records for namespaces?
 	* Do we need to generate synthetic zone records for the skydns synthetic zones?
-* Performance
-	* Improve lookup to reduce size of query result obtained from k8s API.
-	  (namespace-based?, other ideas?)
-	* Caching of k8s API dataset.
-	* DNS response caching is good, but we should also cache at the http query level as well.
-(Take a look at https://github.com/patrickmn/go-cache as a potential expiring cache implementation for the http API queries.)
-	* Push notifications from k8s for data changes rather than pull via API?
 * Test cases
 	* ~~Implement test cases for http data parsing using dependency injection for http get operations.~~